How to Stop Scam Calls Without Turning Off Your Phone

 Step 2: Activate Carrier Protection

 Carriers are incentivized to connect calls and not to verify them, but they are the gatekeepers to your phone number.
-You can check with your carrier about what kind of additional scam or spam prevention they provide to their customers.
+Check with your carrier about what additional scam or spam prevention they provide.

 Step 3: Register with Do Not Call

 Visit DoNotCall.gov or call 1-888-382-1222.
-This a free service managed by the FTC that allows consumers to add home or cell phone numbers to a list.
-While not blocking calls directly, it requires legitimate companies to remove registered numbers within 31 days, reducing unwanted sales solicitations from telemarketers.
-While this won't help with scams, it may help reduce spam volume.
+This free FTC service requires legitimate companies to remove registered numbers within 31 days, reducing unwanted sales solicitations from telemarketers.
+While this won’t help with scams, it may help reduce spam volume.

-Apps like Savi provide additional blocking, screening and filtering services for calls and SMS.
+Apps like Savi provide additional blocking, screening, and filtering services for calls and SMS — an extra layer that goes beyond what your phone and carrier offer.

 FAQs